The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 Besides the DeFeos and the Lutzes, who has owned that Amityville house?

-Due to the land's narrow boundaries, the house was built "sideways," with its front door not facing the street (as it does in the similar house next door).
+Due to the land's narrow boundaries, the house was built "sideways," with its front door not facing the street (as it does with the similar house next door).
 Instead, the side facing the street contained the house's infamous quarter-moon windows (which would later become the bedroom of convicted murderer Ronnie DeFeo).

 The DeFeos moved-in in 1965, leaving behind their Brooklyn apartment most likely due to the growth of their family (the youngest child being born that same year).
 They lived there for nine years before their eldest son murdered the entire family one cold November night in 1974.
 The act shocked the community and the house stood vacant for a little over a year.